 One of the key sets of processes every business should establish is emergency response procedures.
 These could include evacuations in the event of a fire or natural disaster, shelter-in-place protocols for biological or chemical hazards in the environment, or lockdown procedures to deal with terrorism or active-shooter scenarios.

 The practice of capturing these processes helps a business work through their preparedness, identifying shelter rooms, ensuring adequate supplies are on hand and recognizing what resources are required to preserve life in the event of an emergency.
+Automating these processes can ensure that when these unexpected events occur, process execution happens as quickly as possible with minimized chance of human error.

 Once those have all been established, the process provides a clear set of guidelines – including regular drills – that inform staff and ensure everyone is adequately trained to respond if the need arises.